renathossain/vscode-markdown-runner/README.md

 # Markdown Code Block Runner for VS Code

-Enables the seamless execution of code blocks in any language within Markdown files in VS Code.
+This extension enables the seamless execution of code blocks in any programming language within Markdown files in VS Code.

 ## Features

-- CodeLens buttons on top of each code block offer options to run or copy it.
-Code is saved temporarily, executed, and cleaned up afterward.
+- CodeLens buttons on top of each code block offer options to run or copy the code.
+Temporary files are created for execution and cleaned up afterward.
-- Supports: C, Rust, C++, Java, TypeScript, PHP, Perl, R, Dart, Groovy, Go, Haskell, Julia, Lua, Ruby, JavaScript, Python, Bash.
-Additional languages (non-compiled) can be added via extension settings.
+- Supports a wide range of languages, including C, Rust, C++, Java, TypeScript, PHP, Perl, R, Dart, Groovy, Go, Haskell, Julia, Lua, Ruby, JavaScript, Python, Bash.
+Additional non-compiled languages can be added via extension settings.
-- For Bash files, choose between executing code line by line or running the entire script at once.
-- Automatically displays and updates execution results below code blocks.
-Can be turned off in extension settings.

 ## Requirements

-Keep in mind that before running a code block:
+Before running a code block:

-- Make sure the code is correct
+- Ensure the code is correct.
-- Install the language required by the code block
+- Install the required language and dependencies.
 - Set up path environment variables to access the installed languages globally.

-On Arch Linux, you can run 1 command to install all languages!
+On Arch Linux, you can install all required languages with 1 command!

 ```bash
 sudo pacman --needed -S php perl r dart groovy go rust ghc julia lua ruby nodejs npm python bash
 ```

-On other less excellent operating systems, you will need to research what the installation process is.
+On other less excellent operating systems, please research the installation process.

 ## Demo

-Download or copy DEMO.md into VS Code after installing this extension, and test all the features out!
+Download or copy [DEMO.md](DEMO.md) into VS Code after installing this extension, and test all the features out!

 - Paste gifs here

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* **Compiler Configuration**: Edit a .json file to add or modify the configuration of non-compiled languages.

-## Known Issues
+## Future Development

+Please note that the following features are desired for future development, but their implementation is not guaranteed:

-- Need to implement automatic pasting of results within the markdown file and a toggle to turn it on/off for that in settings.
+- Implement automatic pasting of execution results within the markdown file and provide a toggle to turn it on/off.
-- Need to implement settings where users can specify how to run new languages or change how existing ones are run.
-- This extension was only tested on Arch Linux with VSCodium.
-Compatability with other setups is not guaranteed.
+- Improve user-friendliness of the "Compiler Configuration" settings, possibly by integrating them directly into the VS Code settings UI, instead of editing a .json file.

+Your feedback and contributions are welcome in shaping the future of this extension!